karmab/kcli-openshift4/README.md

 Tweak the resulting parameter file with the folloving variables:

 - *version*.
-You can choose between nightly, stable and upstream.
-Defaults to `nightly`.
+You can choose between nightly, ci, stable and upstream.
+Defaults to `nightly`. ci requires specific data in your secret
 - *cluster*.
 Defaults to `testk`.
 - *domain*.
 For cloud platforms, it should point to a domain name you have access to.Defaults to `karmalabs.com`.
 - *network_type*.
 Defaults to `OpenShiftSDN`.